fishcus/KAP-manual/en/model/cube/aggregation_group.en.md

 ##Aggregation Group

-End user can divide combination of dimensions they focus on in several groups, and these groups is called **Aggregation Group.**
+End user can divide combination of dimensions they focus on in several groups, and these groups are called **Aggregation Group.**

 As the cube shown in figure 1, if user only need dimension combination AB and CD, then cube can be divided into two aggregation group, group AB and group CD.
 As shown in figure 2, the number of cuboid can be reduced from 16 to 8.